ggouws/HPC_RNAseq/README.md

   Our first analytical tasks are to investigate the quality of our sequence data and the fastq files, and then perform quality filtering and trimming, such that high quality data remain for mapping and quantifying.

-  Firstly, you'll need to run the script to generate the quality plots of the raw data.
+  First, you'll need to run the script to generate the quality plots of the raw data.
 This script runs [fastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on each sample separately.
 The script then uses [MultiQC](https://multiqc.info) to combine the fastQC reports for the individual samples into a combined quality plot (in 'html' format), which you can download and view in a browser.<br>